-- In the event of an accident, you may be held responsible for costs associated with search and rescue operations.
+- In the event of an accident off the groomed trails, you may be held responsible for costs associated with search and rescue operations.

 - Tahoe Donner does not perform avalanche mitigation or ski patrol beyond the boundary.

 All access within the Tahoe Donner Cross Country Ski Area boundary in the winter (ski season) months requires compliance to the following rules.
 These rules also apply to those traveling through the ski area to access surrounding public lands.
 Even if you do not use Tahoe Donner trails and opt to solely utilize the back country area, these rules apply when you are within the ski area boundary.

 - Entering the ski area boundary without a pass or outside of operational hours may result in prosecution under California Penal Code 537.
 The ski area assumes no responsibility for skiers or riders entering the cross country ski area boundary illegally.

 - Entering CLOSED AREAS is PROHIBITED for your safety and the safety of others. (see below for more details).

 - Respect neighboring private land boundaries and do not enter without permission.